fistulareffigy/MTD-Script/README.md

 # Map Tile Downloader

 This Python script downloads map tiles from Thunderforest's Mobile Atlas for specified regions at multiple zoom levels.
 It supports resuming downloads by skipping already downloaded files and provides a progress bar to track the download progress.
+This was designed to make map tiles that are compatible with the Lilygo T-Deck running Ripple

 ## Features